Walking to Edale

 Cavedale near Castleton

-to Edale
+Walk from Hope to Edale

 Hope is home to the wonderful Cafe Adventure (cyclist paradise!) and The Grasshopper, both renowned for great coffee and cakes.
 The Old Hall Hotel is a must visit pub with great food, a beer festival and tea and cake marquee in the garden.
 Hope is also home to Watsons Farm Shop and their famous Losehill lamb.
 We recommend walking to Edale using one of two routes, both starting at Hope station which is convenient for both parking and trains.
 The first route takes you through beautiful Cavedale, into Castleton and to Mam Tor with stunning views of Kinder Scout and the Hope Valley.
 The second route takes you straight up past Win Hill and the Kinder Plateau itself with unbelievable views of Ladybower Reservoir and the Vale of Edale.
 Choose wisely!

-to Edale
+Walk from Bamford to Edale

 What Bamford lacks in amenities - save the wonderful, community owned pub cum cafe cum post offiice Anglers Rest - it makes up for in variety of hikes.
 You’d be forgiven of course for strolling straight up to the majestic Ladybower Reservoir and Derwent and Howden Dams but save that for your next visit.
 You might even be forgiven for being drawn to Bamford Edge and the unforgettable views of the reservoir below.
 But remember, all footpaths lead to Edale here.
 Get the train to Bamford and tackle this chunky Bamford to Edale hike that takes in Win Hill and The Great Ridge.
 It’s 16 km and around 5-7 hours including stops but you won’t regret taking it on.
 The views are tremendous and once you get to Edale, you’re a very palatable 15 minute train ride back to where you started.